UFC vs Bellator: Everything You Need to Know

-In fact, they use the same drug testing system that the UFC used to do before 2015.
+They use the same drug testing system that the UFC used to do before 2015.

 Fight Round Differences

-The UFC does a 5 round, 5 minute main event, regardless of if there's a belt on the line.
+The UFC does a 5-round, 5-minute main event, regardless of if there's a belt on the line.

-This wasn't always the case as in 2011, Dana White implemented the policy that all main events will be 5 round fights from that moment on.
+This wasn't always the case as in 2011, Dana White implemented the policy that all main events will be 5-round fights from that moment on.

-Prior to this, main events were only 3 rounds, if it wasn't for a title.
+Before this, main events were only 3 rounds, if it wasn't for a title.

-Bellator has yet to adopt this policy, and maintains the traditional 3 round 5 minutes for non-title bouts.
+Bellator has yet to adopt this policy and maintains the traditional 3 round 5 minutes for non-title bouts.